nan-li/image-repository-api/README.md

 $ pip3 install flask-jwt-extended

 # Learning Process
-- Took this assignment as an opportunity to learn something new and try something different.
+- This assignment became an opportunity to learn something new and try something different.
 - First time working with JWT
 - My impulse was to create a Flask app with a basic frontend using Jinja templates and vanilla JS/jQuery where login and image uploading are simplified, but this is something I am already very comfortable doing.
 Instead, I thought about how to create an API that doesn't require a frontend where everything can be done via Postman, for example.
 - Realized I didn't know how to take care of authentication without user forms in the browser.